brantburnett/couchbase-index-manager/README.md

 This approach may also be enabled on Couchbase Server 5.X by settings `manual_replica` to true on the index definition.

-Note that the `nodes` list is only respected during index creation, indexes will not be moved between nodes if they already exist.
+During updates, changes to the `nodes` list may result in indexes being moved from one node to another.
+So long as there is at least one replica this is considered a safe operation, as each replica will be moved independently leaving other replicas available to serve requests.
+Changes to the order of the node list are ignored, only adding or removing nodes results in a change.

 ## Automatic Index Replica Management

-On Couchbase Server 5.X, automatic index replica managemnet is the default.
+On Couchbase Server 5.X, automatic index replica management is the default.
 In this case, replicas are managed by Couchbase Server directly, rather than by couchbase-index-manager.

-Currently, it isn't possible to detect replicas via queries to "system:indexes".
-Therefore, `num_replica` is only respected during index creation.
-Changes to `num_replica` on existing indexes will be ignored.
+Note that for Couchbase Server 5.0 and 5.1, the `nodes` list is only respected during index creation.
+Indexes will not be moved between nodes if they already exist.
+Beginning with Couchbase Server 5.5 an ALTER INDEX command will be used to move replicas between nodes.

-Note that the `nodes` list is only respected during index creation, indexes will not be moved between nodes if they already exist.
+Because ALTER INDEX cannot currently change the number of replicas, changes to `num_replica` or the number of nodes in `nodes` is an unsafe change that will drop and recreate the index.

 ## Docker Image